chehansivaruban/chehanSivaruban/README.md

 <h3 align="center">👋 Hello! </h3>
 <hr />
 <h3 align="center">
-  I am Chehan Sivaruban, You can call me <b>CHIKA</b>, a driven and self-motivated Software Engineering Undergraduate.
-A person who is both energetic and responsible, as well as capable of working in a team.
+  I am Chehan Sivaruban, You can call me <b>CHIKA</b>, a driven and self-motivated Software Engineer A person who is both energetic and responsible, as well as capable of working in a team.
 I've always been a problem-solver and a creative thinker.
 I prefer to come up with fresh ideas employing the most up-to-date methods and techniques.
 </h3>
 <hr />